-A. The Eighth Annual Guildford Beer Festival is on Friday, 2nd and Saturday, 3rd June 2017.
+Answer: The Tenth Annual Guildford Beer Festival is on Friday, 7th and Saturday, 8th June 2019.

-A. The inaugural Guildford Beer Festival was held in August 2010.
+Answer: The inaugural Guildford Beer Festival was held in August 2010.
 It was organised by and hosted at Guildford Cricket Club.
-Each successive GBF has attracted more visitors and it is now a fixture of the Guildford Summer calendar.
+Each successive beer festival has attracted more visitors and it is now a fixture of the Guildford summer calendar.